 You can also share your datasets, models and evaluations privately with whomever you choose by generating a private link.
-The --shared flag will create such a link and the link will be listed in the output of the command
+The --shared flag will create such a link bigmler --dataset dataset/534487ef37203f0d6b000894 --shared --no-model and the link will be listed in the output of the command or can also be found in the information pannel for the resource through the web interface.